wiederm/endstate_correction/_sources/getting_started.rst.txt

     )

 This protocol is then passed to the actual function performing the protocol: :code:`perform_endstate_correction(neq_protocol)`.
+The particular code above defines unidirectional NEQ switching using 100 switches and a switching length of 1 ps.
+The direciton of the switching simulation is controlled by the sampels that are provided: if `reference_samples` are provided, switching is performed from the reference to the target level of theory, if `target_samples` are provided, switching is performed from the target level to the reference level.
+If both samples are provided, bidirectional NEQ switching is performed (for an example see below).

 Perform bidirectional NEQ from :math:`\pi(x, \lambda=0)` and :math:`\pi(x, \lambda=1)`
 ~~~~~~~~~~~~~~~~~~~~~~